supervisely-ecosystem/copy-project-between-instances/README.md

 ## Overview

 Illustrative Use Case: Enterprise Customer with private Supervisely Instance would like to share project with labeling provider that also has his own private Supervisely Instance.
-This app is useful especially when projects are huge (in gigabytes).
+This app is useful especially when projects are huge (several gigabytes +).

 ## How To Use